PierreChouteau/DeepLearningWithAudio/00_introduction/README.md

 To start/stop the VM:

 - Click on the __Start__ button.
-This process take some time, especially for the first time.
+This process takes some time, especially for the first time.
 The machine is now running.
 - Click on the __Connect__ button (small computer icon) to connect to the VM.
 When you log in for the first time you will be asked to set a password.
 It is a personal password, that you will have to enter every time you want to connect to the machine.